purs-nix/purs-nix/docs/purs-nix.md

 - `dependencies`: A list of all your project's dependencies.
 You can get these from `ps-pkgs`/`ps-pkgs-ns`.
 - `test-dependencies`: A list of all your projects's dependencies that are only needed for testing.
-- `srcs`: A list Nix path values pointing to your PureScript source directory.
+- `srcs`: A list of Nix path values pointing to your PureScript source directories.
 This is not required if you're only using the Nix shell.
 - `nodejs`: The Node.js package to use.
 - `purescript`: The PureScript package to use.